mosaicml/llm-foundry/README.md

 This repo contains code for training, finetuning, evaluating, and deploying LLMs for inference with Composer and the MosaicML platform.

 You'll find in this repo:
+* `llmfoundry/` - source code for models, datasets, callbacks, utilities, etc.
+* `scripts/` - scripts to run LLM workloads
   * `data_prep/` - convert text data from original sources to StreamingDataset format
   * `train/` - train or finetune HuggingFace and MPT models from 125M - 70B parameters
     * `train/benchmarking` - profile training throughput and MFU
   * `inference/` - convert models to HuggingFace or ONNX format, and generate responses
     * `inference/benchmarking` - profile inference latency and throughput
   * `eval/` - evaluate LLMs on academic (or custom) in-context-learning tasks
 * `mcli/` - launch any of these workloads using [MCLI](https://docs.mosaicml.com/projects/mcli/en/latest/) and the [MosaicML platform](https://www.mosaicml.com/platform)
-* `llmfoundry/` - source code for models, datasets, callbacks, utilities, etc.

 # Latest News